 Recognizing the harms of charging people fines and fees they simply cannot afford to pay, one in four states require courts to conduct ability to pay assessments every time they order a person to pay a fine, fee, assessment or surcharge.
-Arkansas does not require courts to conduct an ability to pay assessment any time they order a person to pay, but it received partial credit because people do have the right to an ability to pay hearing if they assert that they are unable to pay.^{vi}
+Idaho does not require courts to consider ability to pay when imposing fines and fees.^{vi}

-Recommendation: Arkansas should require courts to conduct an ability to pay assessment every time they order a person to pay a fine, fee, assessment, or surcharge.
+Recommendation: Idaho should require courts to conduct an ability to pay assessment every time they order a person to pay a fine, fee, assessment, or surcharge.